 Charles Schwab Maternity and Paternity Leave Policies

-Charles Schwab offers 0 weeks of paid maternity leave and 12 weeks of unpaid maternity leave.
+Charles Schwab offers 0 weeks of paid maternity leave, 12 weeks of unpaid maternity leave, 1 weeks of paid paternity leave and 12 weeks of unpaid paternity leave.
 This information is based on anonymous tips submitted by employees.

 Finance: Diversified Maternity and Paternity Leave

 How many weeks of paid maternity, unpaid maternity, paid paternity and unpaid paternity leave do employers in the Finance: Diversified industry offer?

 Maternity Leaves Taken at Charles Schwab

 - 0 weeks paid